 - Aramark’s proprietary Express-branded packaging for sandwiches, salads, and parfait cups are either #1 PET recyclable or compostable

 - Catering Services will focus on using reusable platters and cutlery and compostable plates

 Aramark collaborates with the Environmental Health & Safety department to develop educational materials for waste stations and launch promotions to encourage sustainable practices.

 Concordia has strict guidelines and standards regarding the use of non-toxic cleaning products.
 EcoLogo products are prioritized.

 Concordia Food Services strives to fulfill the dietary requirements and preferences of their varied clientele.
 A daily selection of vegan and vegetarian options are available in dining halls and retail locations.
-The Green Beet which is located on the 4th floor of the Hall building exclusively features vegan and vegetarian options.
-To further promote the environmental benefits of eating lower on the food chain, Meatless Mondays features specialty vegan and vegetarian dishes.
-Best efforts are made to offer culturally diverse menus featuring traditional favorites, ethnic dishes and international flavors, including Halal and Kosher certified ingredients when possible.
+The Green Beet which is located on the 4th floor of the Hall building features vegan and vegetarian options.
+To further promote the environmental benefits of eating lower on the food chain, Veggie Mondays features specialty vegan and vegetarian dishes.
+Best efforts are made to offer culturally diverse menus featuring traditional favorites, ethnic dishes and international flavors, including Halal certified ingredients when possible.
 To meet the needs of individuals with allergies and dietary restrictions menus include no lactose, and no gluten options.